Electoral history of Barack Obama explained

 In 2008, Obama entered the Democratic primaries for the U.S. presidential election.
 Numerous candidates entered initially, but over time the field narrowed down to Obama and Senator Hillary Clinton from New York.
 The contest was highly competitive between the two, with neither being able to reach a majority of delegates without the addition of unpledged delegates.
 Eventually, Clinton ended her campaign and endorsed Obama for the nomination, prompting his victory.
 He went on to face Senator John McCain from Arizona as the Republican nominee, defeating him with 365 electoral votes to McCain's 173.

 Obama sought re-election for a second term in 2012, running virtually unopposed in the Democratic primaries.
 His opponent in the general election was former governor of Massachusetts Mitt Romney.
 Obama won 332 electoral votes, defeating Romney who gained 206.
-After this election, he became the first president since Ronald Reagan to receive a majority of the popular vote twice.
+After this election, he became the first president since Dwight D. Eisenhower to receive over 51% of the popular vote twice.

 Illinois Senate elections (1997–2002)